inbravo/aws-feature-set/README.md

 #### VPC Configuration
 - VPC types
 	- Default VPC
+		- VPC comes with a default Network ACL
 		- When you create an account a default VPC is created for you in each Region
 		- All subnets in default VPC have a route out to the internet
 		- Each EC2 instance in default VPC will have a public and private IP address